 Joint Statement on Recognising Climate Change in the National Preventive Health Strategy

-The ANMF is among the organisations who have signed a joint statement calling on the Health Minister to recognise climate change in the National Preventive Health Strategy, currently in development.
+The ANMF is among the organisations who signed a joint statement calling on the Health Minister to recognise climate change in the National Preventive Health Strategy.

 Climate change must be a central feature of any broad national health strategy.
 The World Health Organization has described climate change as the defining issue for public health in the 21st century, and it poses significant immediate, medium-term and long-term risks to the health of Australians and communities around the world.

 Climate Change and Health

 Climate change has implications for human health.
 Increased average temperatures are contributing to more severe hot weather, storms, floods and fires.
 More days over 35 degrees contributes to heat stress in vulnerable groups such as the elderly and remote Indigenous communities.
 There is also the possible migration further south of diseases currently confined to tropical areas.
 Climate change poses significant threats to food and water security.

 The accumulated health effects from these factors combined puts pressure on already stretched health and aged care facilities and the associated workforce.
 These sectors must be prepared and equipped to manage the health impacts of climate change.